-- TDAP (Tetanus, Diptheria and Pertussis) within the last 10 years or TD (Tetanus and Diptheria) within the last 2 years.
+- Tetnus, Diptheria, and Pertussis (TDAP) withint the last 10 years OR Tetnus and Diptheria (TD) within the last 2 years.

-- Varicella (Chicken Pox) immunization or positive blood titer.
+- Varicella (Chicken Pox): 2 vaccines OR positive blood titer needed.

-- Flu vaccination for current flu season (May be delayed until start of the Fall semester).
+- Flu vaccine for current flu season.
+May be delayed until start of the Fall semester.

-- Pre/Co-requisite: FSC 138 for Fire Science students.
+- Pre/Co-requisite: FSC 138 for Fire Science or Paramedic majors.

 Emergency Medical Technician Refresher

 Updates basic EMT graduates on new techniques and reviews important principles in client care, basic life support, and transportation of the sick and injured.
 Emphasizes practical usage and experience in all phases.
 Meets Arizona Department of Health Services refresher training requirements.
-Prerequisite: EMS 131 or Consent of Instructor.
+Prerequisite: EMS 131 or Consent of Instructor or any current EMT certification from any state or the National Registry of EMTs (NREMT).
+For non-current EMT certification, please contact Dave Manning at firstname.lastname@example.org or 928-526-7680.
 May be repeated for additional credit as an exception to general college policy; maximum of six credits in EMS 211 may apply toward a degree.
 Two lecture.